 - Electronics Industry Alliance (EIA)

-WAN access standards are primarily resides in OSI reference model Layer 1 and Layer 2.
-WAN access standards decribe physical layer and data link layer requirements such as physical addressing, flow control, and encapsulation.
+WAN access standards are primarily resides in TCP/IP model Link layer or OSI model data link layer and physical layer.
+WAN access standards describe physical layer and data link layer requirements such as physical addressing, flow control, and encapsulation.
 The following picture shows the popular WAN solutions today.

 |WAN access standards|